Director-General and Distinguished Professor

 Algebraic Geometry, Birational Geometry

 Mori studies three-dimensional (3D) classification problems in a subfield known as birational classification theory of algebraic geometry.
-Algebraic geometry is a field in science that deals with shapes known as “algebraic varieties.”
+Algebraic geometry is a field in science that deals with shapes known as "algebraic varieties."
 Such an algebraic variety can appear in many slightly different forms if it is of dimension 2 (2D) or higher.
 The differences between these forms may be understood as partial dents or sharp points similar to those that appear in a physical object when it is struck by another.
-“Birational classification” refers to an approach where we ignore these minor differences when categorizing algebraic varieties.
-We know that most surfaces can be simplified by eliminating dents and hollows to produce a surface known as a minimal model.
-This operation is known as the minimal model program (MMP).
+"Birational classification" refers to an approach where we ignore these minor differences when classifying algebraic varieties.
+It was known that one could make surfaces into minimal ones and minimize these differences by collapsing certain curves to points.
+This operation was known as the minimal model program (MMP).

 |1973||B.Sc., Faculty of Science, Kyoto University|